 Most provinces and territories in Canada can nominate individuals and families who wish to settle in their province or territory through a Provincial Nominee Program (PNP).

-To become a nominee, immigrants must show they meet criteria determined by the province or territory.
+To become a nominee, applicants must show they meet criteria determined by the province or territory.
 These will show that the applicant has the skills, education, and work experience to be able to make a positive contribution to the local economy and society.

-2. Receive a nomination.
+2. Receive a provincial nomination certificate.

-3. Apply to Immigration, Refugees, and Citizenship Canada (IRCC) to become a permanent resident.
+3. Apply to Immigration, Refugees and Citizenship Canada (IRCC) to become a permanent resident.

-Many provinces and territories have streams that are connected with the federal Express Entry selection system, through which “enhanced” nominations are available that award nominees 600 additional Comprehensive Ranking System (CRS) points.
+Most provinces and territories have streams that are connected with the federal Express Entry selection system, through which “enhanced” nominations are available that award nominees 600 additional Comprehensive Ranking System (CRS) points.